sbjorkholt/ISSSV1337_2022/Week 2/Day7.md

  - Scrape only what you actually need.
  - Check the robots.txt file to see which information the webpage provider thinks it's okay and not okay to scrape.
 You check this through webpage/robots.txt, for example wikipedia/robots.txt.

+Because webscraping can be pretty hard on your service provider, and because it can take some time to write webscraping scripts, it is useful to check whether the webpage you are scraping from provides an API for the data you're interested in.
+If that is so, you are in for an easier task.
+More about APIs tomorrow.